accre/Intel-Xeon-Phi/README.md

 * This repository contains examples and instructions for running programs on the ACCRE cluster using Intel Xeon Phis.
 Click on the directories above from Github to view these simple examples.

-## Available Software on ACCRE Cluster
+## Available Phi-Supported Software on ACCRE Cluster

 The following software packages support automatic offloading to the Phi, whereby large matrix and vector operations can be dynamically offloaded to the Phi simply by adding a few lines of code to your SLURM script.
 LAMMPS does not